 I took “Wide View Hida 6” from Toyama to Nagoya on Apr 27, 2010.
 This express train is operated mostly between Takayama and Nagoya.
 Only 4 of 20 round trips are operated between Toyama and Nagoya.
 Hida 6 is the first departure from Toyama to Nagoya.

 I had an ordinary reserved seat at a third raw on the 8th car.
 This train will combined some more cars at Takayama station.
 My car number is eight but this was the first car between Toyama and Takayama.

-Thunderbird runs among Osaka, Shin-Osaka, Kyoto, Fukui, Kanazawa and and Wakura-Onsen.
-This train is the fastest and most common route between Osaka/Kyoto and Kanazawa.
+Limited Express Thunderbird runs between Osaka, Shin-Osaka, Kyoto, Fukui, and Kanazawa.
+One round trip is operated to Wakura-Onsen.
+This train is the fastest train between Osaka/Kyoto and Kanazawa.
 If you go to Kanazawa from Osaka, simply take this express train.

 This Shinkansen services are operated between Tokyo and 1988 Olympic winter game host city, Nagono via Ueno, Omiya, Takasaki and Karuizawa.
 This Shinkansen will be extended to Kanazawa by 2014 and this route is the original plan.
 This Shinkansen share the rail with Joetsu Shinkansen between Omiya and Takasaki.
 If you travel from Niigata to Nagano, you can transfer to Shinkansen at Takasaki station.